WHAT IS SOCIAL WELL-BEING?

 TWO AREAS OF IMMEDIATE APPLICATION:

-Focus on implementation of solutions in these five priority areas will first
+Focus on implementation of solutions in these five priority areas will first be concentrated in the areas of:

 - Early Education & Care